 At New Relic we take the privacy and security of our customers’ data seriously.
 This FAQ guide is designed to assist you when completing our Data Processing Addendum (“DPA”) which New Relic makes available to its customers.
-This document can be found here.

 For more information on how New Relic processes personal data, please see our General Data Privacy Notice.